spacetelescope/jdaviz/.github/PULL_REQUEST_TEMPLATE.md

 This checklist is meant to remind the package maintainer(s) who will review this pull request of some common things to look for.
 This list is not exhaustive.

 - [ ] Are two approvals required?
 Branch protection rule does not check for the second approval.
 If a second approval is not necessary, please apply the `trivial` label.
 - [ ] Do the proposed changes actually accomplish desired goals?
+Also manually run the affected example notebooks, if necessary.
 - [ ] Do the proposed changes follow the [STScI Style Guides](https://github.com/spacetelescope/style-guides)?
 - [ ] Are tests added/updated as required?
 If so, do they follow the [STScI Style Guides](https://github.com/spacetelescope/style-guides)?
 - [ ] Are docs added/updated as required?
 If so, do they follow the [STScI Style Guides](https://github.com/spacetelescope/style-guides)?